 This program supports the development of new undergraduate and graduate courses in the study of science and society.
 These interdisciplinary classes may be taught by a single instructor or co-taught.
 Examples might include an introductory-level history course that integrates the history of science with political history; a seminar on the philosophy of neuroscience; or a literature seminar focusing on scientific texts.
 Other areas of interest include interdisciplinary environmental studies, sociology, anthropology, politics, economics, technology, medicine, and public health, including in relation to race, gender, and sexuality.
 The competition is open to Core Lecturers and tenured or tenure-track faculty at Columbia University (including Barnard) in any discipline.
 Successful applicants receive a research allowance of $3,000 to be used for the development and teaching of the course over the following two years.
 Awardees must commit to teaching the course within two years of the start of the grant.

-2020/2021 course development grants are open through out the academic year via rolling submission.
+2021-2022 course development grants are open throughout the academic year via rolling submission.
 Courses must be either co-taught or incorporate multiple instructors.
 See the call for applications for details.

 The Center for Science and Society also curates a listing of relevant interdisciplinary courses from across Columbia University.
 The offerings can be viewed on our Course in Science and Society page.